t2tech-corp/IE7374/project-root/README.md

 different poems (or poetic fragments) from the diverse prompts provided.

 ## Style Metrics

+Using the 12 generated poems from the fine-tuned model, a series of style metrics were calculated to assess model performance.

 **TTR (Type-Token Ratio)**
 Reflects the variety of vocabulary used in a text, with higher TTRs indicating greater diversity.